Trump Administration Wants To Fire 248 Forecasters At the National Weather Service - Slashdot

 I quite agree.
 Trump is a symptom, not the cause.
 When an obvious moron gets voted in to run the show, then the problem is the voters.
 The voters cannot be fixed, unfortunately.
 They will sink the ship now, evermore trying to vote themselves bread and games and glory ("Make America great again!"), unless nothing is left anymore and everything collapses.

+The voters thought Trump was better than the establishment politicians.
+How much of that is on the voters, and how much of that is on the establishment?

+100% on the voters, since it is them that have shaped this political landscape.
+This is just the last stage if their dysfunctionality.

 Re: Fastest transition to 3rd world nation?
-(Score:2)
+(Score:2, Interesting)

 Re: (Score:2)